kalana1985/jQuery-project-1/README.md

 HTML and part of CSS files are given and I edited app.js and part of CSS file to complete the project

-problem:user when clicking on image going to the dead end resulting poor user experience
+#Problem:user when clicking on image going to the dead end resulting poor user experience

-solution:creating a overlay with the large image-light-box
+#Solution:creating a overlay with the large image-light-box